WARP-LAB/WARP-GUIDES-WEBPACK/05-webpack-guide-lint/readme.md

 It will use the same `.stylelintrc.js`

-### Sublime Text 3 - ESLint

-We use Atom. webpack-1.x guide has Sublime setup covered.

-## Config for plain JavaScript
+## Config for plain JavaScript and SCSS

 At this point we have base for vanilla JS projects configured.
 Start coding!